parabola949/slate/source/index.html.md

 }
 ```

-> Deploy 3 waves of normal units with a 100ms click delay and 1000ms between waves then wait 1000ms
+> deploy 3 waves of normal units with a 100ms click delay and 1000ms between waves then wait 1000ms

 ```c#
 if (attackUnits.Any())